SkriptLang/skript-reflect/docs/advanced/custom-syntax/events.md

 {% hint style="info" %}
 It may look fancier to create a custom expression instead of using extra data.
-To do so, you need to call `event.getData(%index%)` to get the data value.
+To do so, you need to call `event.getData(%string%)` to get the data value.
 See the `usable in` sections in [effects](effects.md#section-usable-in), [conditions](conditions.md#section-usable-in) and [expressions](expressions.md#section-usable-in).
 {% endhint %}